thddbptnsndshs/academic_site/content/research.md

 [:page_facing_up:](shikunova_moksha_jul_final.pdf) Case and agreement puzzle in the Moksha debitive

-in *Journal of Uralic Linguistics*
+to appear in *Journal of Uralic Linguistics*

 [:page_facing_up:](mermaids_paper.pdf) Mermaid construction: a case of Kazym Khanty